pinax/pinax-referrals/docs/index.rst

 for subsequent use by the site.

-For example, on an object detail page, the site builder would use a template tag from anafero to display a referral link that the user of the site can send out in a Tweet.
+For example, on an object detail page, the site builder would use a template tag from `pinax-referrals` to display a referral link that the user of the site can send out in a Tweet.
 Upon clicking that link, a response to that referral code will be recorded as well as any other activity that the site builder wants to track for that session.